travis-ci/travis-foundation/contributing.md

 5. [Issue labels](#issue-labels)

 ## Setting up and getting started
 The [Travis Foundation website](https://foundation.travis-ci.org/) is built using [Jekyll](https://jekyllrb.com/).
-In order to set up and run the site locally for development, you'll need to have Ruby installed on your machine, have a GitHub account, and [fork our repo](https://help.github.com/en/articles/fork-a-repo).
+In order to set up and run the site locally for development, you'll need to have Ruby and RubyGems installed on your machine, have a GitHub account, and [fork our repo](https://help.github.com/en/articles/fork-a-repo).
-Once you're all set up, you'll have to bundle the gems using bundler and start jekyll:
+Once you're all set up, you'll have to bundle the gems using [Bundler](http://bundler.io/) and start [Jekyll](https://jekyllrb.com/):

 ```
 gem install bundler